-• "Display the Online Reference" on page 28
+Display Online Help, on page 28

 Stand-Alone and Integrated Distributed Action Handler

 You can install and operate the DAH either as a stand-alone component or integrated with IDOL.
 If your system integrates the DAH with IDOL:

 - You must use a unified configuration to avoid duplicating configuration settings. - You must configure the child servers to which the DAH distributes actions differently.